Guiding a Diffusion Transformer with the Internal Dynamics of Itself: Introduction

 To address this, we propose a simple yet effective sampling guidance strategy, named \textbf{\textit{Internal Guidance (IG)}}, which utilizes the intermediate-layer outputs within the Diffusion Transformer to enhance generation quality.
 Specifically, we introduce an auxiliary supervisory signal at an intermediate layer during training process, enabling the model to produce a weaker generative output from mid-level representations.
 Building upon this, during the sampling stage, we leverages the relationship between intermediate and deep outputs during sampling to extrapolate.
 This internal guidance achieves an Autoguidance-like \cite{karras2024guiding} effect that maintains diversity and improves the generation quality but without any additional sampling steps.
 Moreover, we show that IG can also combine with the guidance interval \cite{kynkaanniemi2024applying} or CFG to further enhance generative performance.
 Besides providing intermediate results for guidance, we observe that the introduction of intermediate supervision alone can alleviate partial vanishing gradients.
 It's convergence performance comparable to, or even better than, those achieved with self-supervised regularization applied to intermediate layers.
 Further leveraging the insight in IG, we discuss how modeling the discrepancy between intermediate and deep outputs within the loss function can inspire the design of new training acceleration strategies.
-We conduct comprehensive experiments to evaluate the effect of our proposed internal guidance.
-Our IG brings significant performance improvements to both DiTs, SiTs and LightningDiT.
-Ultimately, we compared our generative performance with the current state-of-the-art models on SiT-XL/2 and LightningDiT-XL/1 with IG.
-For SiT-XL/2 training, we show the model achieves FID = 5.31 and FID = 1.75 on class-conditional ImageNet generation only using 80 and 800 training epochs (without CFG) which already exceeds the FID of the vanilla SiT-XL at 1400 epoch and REPA at 800 epochs that uses pre-trained representation model to align.
-Moreover, with classifier-free guidance and guidance interval, our scheme shows an improved FID at 1.46 at 800 epochs.
-And for LightningDiT-XL/1 model which uses self-supervised representation-based tokenizer, it achieves FID = 2.42 using 60 epochs and further achieves FID = 1.34 at 680 epochs, which achieves a large margin between all of these methods.
-Combined with classifier-free guidance and guidance interval, our scheme achieves state-of-the-art results of FID = 1.19 at 680 epochs.